 - Hang up.
 Do not give out any of your information, don’t engage, and don’t call back.

-- If you know you don’t owe any taxes, report the incident to TIGTA by calling 800-366-4484 or going to their IRS Impersonation Scam Reporting webpage.
+- If you know you don’t owe any taxes, report the scam to TIGTA by calling 800-366-4484 or going to their IRS Impersonation Scam Reporting webpage.

 - Report the incident to the Federal Trade Commission (FTC) at FTC.gov using the “FTC Complaint Assistant“.
 Include “IRS Telephone Scam” in the notes.

-- If you think you may owe taxes, call the IRS back at 800-829-1040 and speak to a worker who can help.
+- If you think you may owe taxes, call the IRS at 800-829-1040 and speak to a worker who can help sort out your situation.